 As for whether the Stoltz version would’ve been profitable enough to warrant sequels (which weren’t necessary to begin with), look no further than the Final Destination franchise.
 The first movie grossed 53 million in the U.S. BTTF was bound to have an animated TV series given how Highlander (a flop) managed to have one.
 As The Real Ghostbusters proved, having an animated spin-off can increase value for a proposed sequel.
 The owner of MCA (which owned Universal) wanted BTTF to be released on the Memorial Day weekend (Saturday, May 25).
 Since Mask ended up being released in March, the Stoltz version would’ve gained financial momentum (it didn’t hurt that Mask starred Cher and Sam Elliott).
 Eric was cast in BTTF because the producers were expecting Mask to be the 1985 equivalent to The Elephant Man (i.e. Eric was poised as the successor to John Hurt).

 It may seem like a fat chance but this tactic is more common than at first glance.
-For instance, Brie Larson was cast in The Glass Castle because her performance in Room was tipped for an Oscar.
-Films get a steady increase in box office after a nomination and a sizable rise if they win*.
+For instance, Brie Larson was cast in The Glass Castle because her performance in Room was Oscar-tipped (rightly so).
+Films get a steady increase in box office after a nomination and a sizable rise if they win.
 Nominations add to the advertising costs, persuade foreign distributors to invest and make trailers more appealing e.g. Ellen Page was advertised as a nominee in the trailer for Freeheld.
 Two weeks after being nominated for Juno on January 24, she was cast in Drag Me to Hell (as reported on February 9).
 Five days after losing, it was announced (on February 29) that she dropped out of the Sam Raimi movie because of the Writers Guild of America strike (which ended on February 12).
-News of Eric’s discharge from BTTF was announced two days prior to the 1985 Golden Globes ceremony (which was held on Sunday, January 27).
+News of Eric’s discharge from BTTF was announced ten days prior to the 1985 Golden Globes ceremony (which was held on Sunday, January 27).

 The first step to getting an Oscar nomination is a Golden Globe nomination.
 The latter is easier to win because there are 93 members of the H.F.P.A. – Hollywood Foreign Press Association.
-It takes weeks to get the required attention of the Golden Globe panel.
+It takes less time to get the required attention of the Golden Globe panel.
 By way of contrast, the Academy Awards are a vastly trickier proposition because members are in the thousands.
 There are over a thousand thespians who vote for best acting.
 To be qualifiable for nomination, a producer or distributor must sign and submit an “Official Screen Credits” by December 2.
 Back to the furore, Mask needed to be at least released in December to qualify for both Golden Globe and Oscar status e.g. Juno was released on December 5, 2007.
 Ellen Page was nominated for both.
 Spielberg’s The Color Purple showed how it was done by being released on December 18, 1985.
 Whoopi Goldberg received both nominations.

 The director of Mask was so embarrassed by not getting what he wanted in the final cut that he wanted his name taken off the credits.
 To be eligible, a film had to be screened for paid admission in Los Angeles for 2 weeks (The Color Purple is the best example).
 When the date was delayed, Spielberg ascertained that BTTF (notwithstanding a sitcom co-star) wasn’t going to sway punters from the box office rivals in late May – Universal’s Brewster’s Millions, Rambo: First Blood Part II (a tent-pole hit), A View to a Kill (a 007 outing which Young Sherlock Holmes had referenced in book form) and Universal’s Fletch.
 Two of those movies were enough to justify stalling the release since Eric didn’t literally have face value.
 In June, it would’ve faced The Goonies, Perfect, Pale Rider and Cocoon (which Bob Zemeckis had been let go from because producers saw a rough cut of Romancing the Stone that received a poor test screening).